Nightmare

 Frequently asked questions

-What does it mean to dream about being in a car crash?
+What does it mean to repeatedly dream about a car crash?

 For dreams that leave you unsettled